 Key Information on Admissions to St Joseph's

-Children with an Education, Health and Care (EHC) Plan that names the school must be admitted.
-This will reduce the number of places available to other applicants.
+Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
+This will reduce the number of places available to applicants.
 This is not an oversubscription criteria.

 In all categories, for a child to be considered as Catholic, evidence of Catholic Baptism or Reception into the Church will be required.
-For a definition of a Baptised Catholic see below.
-Those who face difficulties in producing written evidence of Baptism or Reception into the Church should contact their Parish Priest.
+For a definition of a Baptised Catholic, see the Appendix.
+Those who face difficulties in producing written evidence of Catholic Baptism or Reception into the Church should contact their Parish Priest.

 Parents making an application for a Catholic child should also complete a Supplementary Information Form (SIF) which should be returned directly to the school.
-If you do not provide the information required in the Supplementary Information Form and return it by the closing date, together with all supporting documentation, this is likely to affect your child's chance of being offered a place at this school.
+If you do not provide the information required in the Supplementary Information Form and return it by the closing date, together with all supporting documentation, this is likely to affect the criteria that your child is placed into, which is likely to affect your child’s chance of being offered a place at this school.

 A “looked after child” has the same meaning as in section 22(1) of the Children Act 1989, and means any child who is (a) in the care of the local authority or (b) being provided with accommodation by them in the exercise of their social services functions (eg children with foster parents) at the time of making the application to the school.
 A “previously looked after child” is a child who immediately moved on from that status after becoming subject to an adoption, child arrangement order or special guardianship order.